• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 I wanted to create this No-bake Peanut Butter Pie recipe for the longest time.
 Finally I got the opportunity to make it as a collaboration with the wonderful Pic's whānau (family).
-Let's break it down.
+I really hope you make it as it is an absolute cracker!

 Videography and photography by Sarah Henderson.